-- 4.12 Employees who have an illness which is terminal or life threatening, or who are suffering from mental health issues such as stress or depression, will be particularly vulnerable at this time and may find it difficult to talk openly about their employment and the effect of their condition on their attendance.
-Line managers should contact HR for further advice if they know or believe this may apply. - 4.13 When a manager becomes aware that an employee is suffering from mental health issues, support should be made available through the Council's Occupational Health provider. - 4.14 While the Attendance Management Procedure is intended to provide support and assistance to employees, it is emphasised that the Council will deal firmly with cases where employees have taken sick leave but are not genuinely sick.
-In these instances line managers should use the Council's Disciplinary Procedure outlined in the HR Policy and Guidelines. - 4.15 Staff in HR will offer advice and assistance at any stage in dealing with sickness absence.
-Contact HR on Ext 5052/5053 or askhr@scotborders.gov.uk - 4.16 Employees may be referred to Occupational Health (P.A.M.) for advice on both short term and long term absences. - 14.17 When an Occupational Health report is received for an employee, managers will immediately send a copy to the employee.
+When a manager becomes aware that an employee is suffering from mental health issues, support should be made available through Aviva DigiCare+ Workplace and if necessary the Council's Occupational Health provider.

+- 4.13 Staff in HR CMT will offer advice and assistance at any stage in dealing with sickness absence.
+Contact them on 01835 825015 or askhr@scotborders.gov.uk. - 4.14 Employees may be referred to Occupational Health (PAM OHIO) for advice on both short and long-term absences. - 4.15 When an Occupational Health report is received for an employee, managers will immediately send a copy to the employee.